 The MSBINV pin selects the ADC data format.
 A low level selects offset binary format (code 0 corresponds to -FS, and code 65535 corresponds to +FS).
 A high level on MSBINV selects 2's complement format (code -32768 corresponds to -FS and code 32767 corresponds to +FS).

-Shutdown
+Shutdown Modes

-A high level on both SHDN pins will shutdown the ADC and the serial interface and place the chip in a low current state.
+The assertion of both SHDN pins will shut down the ADC and the serial interface and place the chip in a low-current mode.

 Internal Dither